RobotSigmund/Abb-Doc-Prune/README.md

 Prune non essential language files and patch index file.

 Copy the Perlscript into the docs folder.
-Run it, and it will delete files using languages other than english and swedish.
-Total size will be reduced to around 15-20%.
+Run it, and it will delete files using languages other than english.

-This works fine with documentation package for IRC5 and Omnicore.
+The script was last tested with package "IRC5_25A" and "OmniCore_25A".

+IRC5_25A was reduced from 8.41GB to 1.75GB (20%)

+Omnicore_25A was reduced from 15.6GB to 2.27GB (14%)